 How do I apply for admission?

 Download and complete an Application for Admission form.
-Submit the completed form and $65.00 application fee (cash or check, non-refundable) by U.S. Mail or in person.
+Submit the completed form and $65.00 application fee (cash or check, non-refundable) by U.S. Mail.
 Applications are not accepted by fax or on-line.
-Submissions will be acknowledged in writing.
+Submissions will be acknowledged via email.